-Refusal to accept diagnosis or to follow through in treatment, accompanied by further deteriorating job performance, will be dealt with in under section 36.
-Disciplinary Procedures- Local Government (State) Award 2014.
+Refusal to accept diagnosis or to follow through in treatment, accompanied by further deteriorating job performance, will be dealt with in under the Disciplinary Procedures- Local Government (State) Award.

-Persons participating in the programme will be expected, within a reasonable period, to re-attain satisfactory job performance levels and adhere to established work rules.
+Persons participating in the programme will be expected, within a reasonable period, to reattain satisfactory job performance levels and adhere to established work rules.